 - Lay your blankets out and put your furniture etc., on that and if you think you need to, cover it (same plastic, same tape).
 Lay your furniture on the big flat sides, not the legs—the intense weight on the legs might cause sticking.

 - As the floor drys, check that not objects are sticking.
-Gently move things and see and if you pull up some paint, touch up right away.
+Gently move things frequently and see and if you pull up any paint: if so, touch up right away.

 - If you are doing your floor painting project in stages, now simply repeat the steps of cutting, rolling the unpainted sections.
 Your newly painted floor will be soft for weeks in the summer or months in winter: treat it gently!